felix-hilden/tekore/docs/documents/advanced_usage.rst

 Sending requests
 ----------------
-By default Spotipy doesn't do anything clever when sending requests.
+By default Tekore doesn't do anything clever when sending requests.
-Its functionality, however, can be extended in a number of ways using different kinds of :mod:`senders <spotipy.sender>`.
+Its functionality, however, can be extended in a number of ways using different kinds of :mod:`senders <tekore.sender>`.
 They provide the immediate
 `advantages <https://2.python-requests.org/en/master/user/advanced/#session-objects>`_
 of using a :class:`requests.Session`.
 They can bring new functionality, use user-defined sessions and pass additional keyword arguments to :class:`Session.send`.
-For example per-instance sessions can be enabled with a :class:`PersistentSender <spotipy.sender.PersistentSender>`.
+For example per-instance sessions can be enabled with a :class:`PersistentSender <tekore.sender.PersistentSender>`.

 .. code:: python

-   from spotipy import Spotify
+   from tekore import Spotify
-   from spotipy.sender import PersistentSender
+   from tekore.sender import PersistentSender

    Spotify(sender=PersistentSender())